 See the full list of Oscar nominations for 2024 Academy Awards

 The nominations for the 2024 Oscars were announced today with "Oppenheimer" leading the pack with 13 nods followed by "Poor Things" with 11.
-The 96th annual Academy Awards follow a year that saw blockbusters "Oppenheimer" and "Barbie" pack movie theaters around the world with each raking in hundreds of millions of dollars at the box office.
+The 96th annual Academy Awards follow a year that saw the "Barbenheimer" phenomenon of "Barbie" and Christopher Nolan's epic World War II biopic pack movie theaters around the world with each raking in hundreds of millions of dollars at the box office.

-Actors Zazie Beetz and Jack Quaid hosted Tuesday's announcement.
+Tuesday's announcement wasn't without its share of surprises, with no nominations for "Barbie" director Greta Gerwig, the movie's star Margot Robbie or past Oscar winner Leonardo DiCaprio, who starred in "Killers of the Flower Moon."
+Meanwhile, America Ferrera scored a best supporting actress nod for her performance in "Barbie" after she wasn't nominated for a Golden Globe.
 Here is the full list of this year's Oscar nominees:

 Best picture